GSS-Cogs/csvw-example/README.md

 ### Example 3: Transformation

-To make our data transformable (by which we mean, )

 Let's look at a `column` entry (as touched on in example 1: validation) that's been extended with this additional information:

 ```json